Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Splash can be found here.

-A mermaid (Daryl Hannah) gets her land legs for one week in order to spend time with produce supplier Allen Bauer (Tom Hanks), whom she met when she saved him from drowning as a boy.
+A mermaid (Daryl Hannah) gets her land legs for six days in order to spend time with produce supplier Allen Bauer (Tom Hanks), whom she met when she saved him from drowning as a boy.
 Allen doesn't remember her, except as a figment of his imagination, and promptly falls in love with her.
 However, eccentric scientific researcher Walter Kornbluth (Eugene Levy) suspects that Madison, a name she adopts after seeing a street sign on Madison Avenue, is a mermaid and sets out to throw water on her, believing that her legs will become fins when wet.

-No, Splash is based on a storyline and screenplay by American screenwriters Bruce Jay Friedman, Babaloo Mandel, Lowell Ganz, and Brian Grazer, borrowing from Danish author Hans Christian Anderson's fairytale 'The Little Mermaid', first published in 1837.
+Splash is based on a storyline and screenplay by American screenwriters Bruce Jay Friedman, Babaloo Mandel, Lowell Ganz, and Brian Grazer, borrowing from Danish author Hans Christian Anderson's fairytale 'The Little Mermaid', first published in 1837.
 The movie was subsequently novelized by Ian Marter (under the pen name Ian Don) in 1984 and was followed by a movie sequel, Splash, Too, in 1988.

 After Allen, Kornbluth, and Freddie (John Candy) rescue Madison from her tank at the Museum of Natural History, Allen heads toward the docks with the military in hot pursuit.
 Standing at the end of a pier, Madison and Allen kiss goodbye.
 Madison says that she will never be able to return, and Allen replies that he wishes he could join her.
 Madison reminds him that, when she saved him as a child, he was able to breath underwater so long as he was with her but that he'll never be able to come back to land.
 As the military closes in on them, Allen forces Madison to jump into the water.
 About a minute later, he jumps in after her.
 They are pursued by military divers but manage to fight them off until Madison grabs Allen and rapidly swims way with him.
 In the final scene and as the credits roll, Madison and Allen swim together in semitropical water (filmed in the Bahamas) until they make their way to the undersea kingdom where Madison lives.